nodeGame/NDDB/README.md

 #### Default index

 The property `._nddbid` is added to every inserted item.
-The property is not enumerable (if the environment allows it), and all items are indexed against it:
+The property is not enumerable (if the environment permits it), and all items are indexed against it: